-Initially, input variables are available in global memory.
-At the end of computation, final outputs are also stored there.
+Initially, the input data are available in global memory.
+At the end of the computation, the output data are also stored there.

 - A program that consists in a finite sequence of RAM elementary instructions, extended by the global elementary (i.e. single word location) read and write instructions. - a global clock that ensures a synchronous mode of computation.
 After initialization (first top), processors are ready to execute the first instruction of the program.
 At each top (or step), each processor executes the next RAM instruction in the program.
 Thus it performs either an elementary arithmetic operation within its local memory or an access to the shared memory (read or write).